K-E-R-A-D/BARcSharp/README.md

 # Some requirement(s) to use the program?

 I'm not even very sure about this, but perhaps, just in case, you might need to install the .NET Desktop Runtime.
-Get it from here: https://dotnet.microsoft.com/download/dotnet/5.0
+Get it from here (although .NET Runtime alone might have to suffice): https://dotnet.microsoft.com/download/dotnet/5.0

 # How to use